NexwayGroup/grunt-livingstyleguide/README.md

 # grunt-livingstyleguide

 > Generate Livingstyleguide with Grunt.
 Easily create living style guides/front-end style guides/pattern libraries by adding Markdown documentation to your Sass project.

-## Install
+## Style Guide Setup

 First you have to install the livingstyleguide gem: